DreymaR/BigBagKbdTrixPKL/README.md

 * This repo contains executables for EPKL as well as the original PKL, and source code for both.
 * The layouts are updated to EPKL format though, so they'd need a little reconstruction for old PKL.
 * The EPKL_Settings.ini file holds layout choices and general program settings.
 * The layout.ini files hold layout settings and mappings.
-They may point to and augment a baseLayout.ini file.
+They often point to and augment a BaseLayout.ini file.

 The files may take a little tweaking to get what you want.
 There are several parameters:
 * ISO (European/World) vs ANSI (US) vs other keyboard types